chapel-lang/chapel/runtime/src/comm/ofi/README.md

 A default completion level can be set for the entire libfabric domain, that is, the overarching interface to the network, and one can also specify completion levels individually for network operations.
-The message ordering settings can only be specified for the entire domain.
+Message ordering settings can be specified both for the entire domain and for individual transmit or receive contexts (but not endpoints).
+Currently the comm layer specifies completion levels on both the domain and some individual operations, but only specifies message ordering settings on the domain.

 #### Completion Levels